zosimanoz/PyTorchLessons/README.md

 - Lesson6: More on TensorBoard Visualization
 - Lesson7: Creating Custom Data Loaders in PyTorch

+Helper Files
-create_csv.py : File is used to create a .csv file from Cats and Dogs images DataSetLoader.py: File for creating custom data loader
+- create_csv.py : File is used to create a .csv file from Cats and Dogs images
+- DataSetLoader.py: File for creating custom data loader

 Much appreciation and thanks to https://github.com/aladdinpersson.
 All the tutorials above have been taken from his beautiful lessons in youtube.
 His Youtube Channel Link: https://youtu.be/2S1dgHpqCdk